Grace Ji-Sun Kim

-Grace Ji-Sun Kim is a Korean-American theologian and Professor of Theology at Earlham School of Religion, Richmond, Indiana.
+Grace Ji-Sun Kim (born May 4, 1969) is a Canadian-American theologian and Professor of Theology at Earlham School of Religion, Richmond, Indiana.
 She is best known for books and articles on the social and religious experiences of Korean women immigrants to North America.

 Early life

 Kim was born on May 4, 1969, in Seoul, South Korea.
 She immigrated with her family to London, Ontario in 1975.

 Academic life

 Kim earned a B.Sc. in Psychology from Victoria University at the University of Toronto, a Master of Divinity degree from Knox College, University of Toronto in 1995, and a Ph.D. in Systematic Theology from St. Michael's College, University of Toronto in 2001.

 Kim served on the faculty of Moravian Theological Seminary in Bethlehem, PA from fall 2004 to July 2013.
 During her time at Moravian, she was promoted to Associate Professor in 2010 and served two terms as Director of the MATS program.
 Kim was ordained in the Presbyterian Church (USA) on November 13, 2011.
 She is currently Professor of Theology at Earlham School of Religion in Richmond, Indiana.

 Kim received a sabbatical grant for researchers from the Louisville Institute in 2020.

-Currently, Kim is Professor of Theology at Earlham School of Religion.
-She is the author or editor of over 20 books, most recently, Hope in Disarray; Keeping Hope Alive; Reimagining Spirit and Intersectional Theology co-written with Susan Shaw.
+Currently, Kim is Professor of Theology at the Earlham School of Religion.
+She is the author or editor of over 20 books, most recently, When God Became White; Hope in Disarray; Keeping Hope Alive; Reimagining Spirit; Spirit Life; and Intersectional Theology co-written with Susan Shaw.
 She is the co-editor of the book series 'Asian Christianity in the Diaspora', published by Palgrave Macmillan.

+Kim served on the Board of Directors for the American Academy of Religion as an At-Large Director.
+She served on the American Academy of Religion’s (AAR) "Research Grants Jury Committee" and was co-chair of AAR’s steering committee, "Women of Color Scholarship, Teaching and Activism Group".
+She sits on the editorial board for the Journal of Religion and Popular Culture and is currently a referee for these two Journals: Journal of Race, Ethnicity, and Religion and Journal of Religion and Popular Culture; and was a referee for The Global Studies Journal.

+Grace Ji-Sun Kim has appeared on MSNBC, PBS and C-Span.
+She has been a guest on BBC Radio, Soul Search Radio, WBEZ Radio, and Keeping Hope Alive Radio.
+Kim writes for Faith and Leadership, The Christian Century, Sojourners, Good Faith Media, Wabash Center, Baptist News Global, Spirituality and Health Magazine, and Feminist Studies in Religion (co-editor).
+Kim has published in TIME (magazine), The Huffington Post, The Feminist Wire, Feminism and Religion, The Forum for Theological Education, 99 Brattle, and The Nation.